-The Alexandra has long held its traditional of giving a classic panto the cold shoulder, and this year it’s brought some winter sun to the city in the shape of Benidorm Live.
+The Alexandra has long held its tradition of giving a classic panto the cold shoulder, and this year it’s brought some winter sun to the city in the shape of Benidorm Live.

-Admittedly, I’ve never actually seen Benidorm before, so I took my seat in The Alexandra Theatre not quiet knowing what the evening had in store for me, but I wasn’t disappointed.
+Admittedly, I’ve never actually seen Benidorm before, so I took my seat in The Alexandra Theatre not quite knowing what the evening had in store for me, but I wasn’t disappointed.